-Mentors are also available if a mentee needs to be referred to other services or to establish ongoing support after the program.
-For example, a mentor may connect a mentee with ongoing psychology appointments or family support services.
-Mentors are on call if a participant needs assistance outside of formal check-ins.
+Mentors are available if a mentee needs to be referred to other services, or to assist learners with needs outside of their usual check-ins.

-Contact with your mentor lasts for the entire program and an additional month afterwards, with the aim to have a participant feel confident in their capabilities and strengths to find and keep employment that is satisfying and sustainable.
+The aim of Mentorship is to support learners to be set up for success; to complete the program and feel confident in their capabilities and strengths, and to find and keep employment that is satisfying and sustainable.